|Activities at St Peter's Ealing|

 St Peter's offers its facilities to the wider community.
-The Church Hall presently serves many different groups including a Montessori School, Kumon classes, Brownies and Guides, a mother and baby clinic, tai chi classes, exercise classes, and children’s parties.
+The Church Hall presently serves many different groups including a Montessori School, Kumon classes, Brownies and Guides, tai chi classes, exercise classes, and children’s parties.
 For more information on booking the Church Hall please click here.

-Coffee Drop-in at St Peter’s happens on the second Saturday of every month at the back of church - come and join us for delicious cakes and coffee/tea.
-What a great way to end or start a morning walk - call in and see us - children and dogs very welcome!
+Ivy Cafe at St Peter’s happens on Wednesday afternoons in the hall 3.00-4.00pm - come and join us for delicious cakes and coffee/tea.
+What a great way to meet new people - call in and see us - children and dogs very welcome!